camunda-consulting/camunda-8-code-examples/README.md

 This is your place for code snippets that rely on Zeebe.

+Please make sure you have a meaningful name for your folder that gives a first idea what your snippet is about.

 Please include a README that explains:
 - What is your snippet about?
 - How is it developed and built?